7amed3li/student-attendance-tracker/README.md

 ### 🔹 Student QR Input
 ![Student QR Input](https://github.com/user-attachments/assets/0b85c7f2-bf37-4105-94ec-12c580fc44cb)

 ## 🪪 License
-This project is licensed under the [MIT License]([https://opensource.org/licenses/MIT](https://github.com/7amed3li/student-attendance-tracker/blob/master/LICENSE)).
-You are free to use, modify, and distribute the code with proper attribution.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code with proper attribution to **HAMED MOHAMED**.

 ## ✨ Credits
 Developed with ❤️ by [@7amed3li](https://github.com/7amed3li)